bronson/table_differ/README.md

 ## Internals

 Table Differ creates a full copy of the table whenever it creates a snapshot.
-If you don't have enough disk space for this, don't create snapshots.
+Make sure you have enough disk space!

-Table Differ creates and restores snapshots with a single CREATE/SELECT statement, and it diffs the tables 100% server-side using two SELECTs.
-It should be quite fast.
+Table Differ creates and restores snapshots with a single SELECT statement, and it diffs the tables 100% server-side using two SELECT statements (unless you're using `unique_by`).
+It should be fast enough.

-It doesn't touch indexes.
-Snapshotting and restoring will not affect the indexes that you've created though, if you have a lot of indexes, restoring a snapshot might take a long time.
+We don't touch indexes.
+Snapshotting and restoring will not affect the indexes that you've created.
+If your table has a lot of indexes, restoring a snapshot might take a long time.